How to Introduce Music to Kids: A Guide to Unlocking Their Potential

 Published 11 September 2024 at 10:58

-Tickikids Blog Singapore > Parenting > Unlocking the World of Sound: A Guide to Introducing Music to Children
+Tickikids Blog Singapore > Parenting > How to Introduce Music to Kids: A Guide to Unlocking Their Potential

 Scientists have discovered that classical music positively influences plant growth, promoting faster development and increasing foliage.
 If harmonious sounds can have such an effect on plants, imagine the impact on humans!
 Even before birth, babies can recognise the voices of their parents, responding to different tones, volumes, and types of sounds.
 Pregnant women are often encouraged to speak, sing, or read aloud to their babies, as these early auditory experiences create a comforting environment.
 Once born, babies often find comfort in their mother’s lullabies and familiar sounds.